This award is intended for students within the School of Social and Political Science.

 - Contact the Student Development Office team

-If you have any queries about the SSPS Edinburgh Professional Development Award or Leadership version, please contact the Student Development Office (SDO) team.
+If you have any queries about the SPS Edinburgh Professional Development Award or Leadership version, please contact the Student Development Office (SDO) team.